BrownBiomechanics/Autoscoper/Documentation/tutorials/loading-and-tracking.md

 # Loading and Tracking Data

-This tutorial will show you how to load sample data from Slicer and track it in Autoscoper.
+This tutorial provides step-by-step instructions on how to load sample data from Slicer and track it in Autoscoper.

 ## Downloading Sample Data